davidmfoley/react-router-modal/README.md

 ###### stackOrder

 Controls the order the modals are stacked.
 Higher number means "on top".
+If not set, modals will default to stacking in the order they are mounted.

 ###### className

-If set, overrides the `modalClassName` property on the `ModalContainer`
+className used on the modal.
+Defaults to the `modalClassName` property on the `ModalContainer`

 ### CSS